AsheeshSinghrajput/ml_bootcamp_workshop/README.md

 2. **build-push-package:**
 - Depends on integration.
-- Build Docker image, push to Docker Hub.
+- Build Docker image and push to Docker Hub.